Chewteng/Chewteng/README.md

 - 😄 I'm H'ng Chew Teng.
 - 🌱 I’m from Johor.
-- 🔭 I’m currently studying a Bachelor of Information Technology (IT) in UUM.
+- 🔭 I am pursuing a Bachelor in Information Technology (IT) at University Utara Malaysia (UUM) with a major in Software Engineering.
-- 📚 I’m enjoying to learn everything 🤣
+- 📚 I’m enjoying to learn everything 🤣.
-- 🥅 2021 Goals: Complete my study on time and work.
+- 🥅 2022 Goals: Constantly develop my skills and grow professionally in the field of Software Engineering or Information Technology.
-- ⚡ Fun fact: I love to jogging and watching drama.
+- ⚡ Fun fact: I love to jogging and watching Chinese drama.

 ### Connect with me: